 Quarter 1:

 The theoretical framework for network throughput optimization for dual-mode users in a 5G cellular network will be developed.
 First, the mode selection problem (the conditions on when and which relay to use) in the downlink will be addressed.
 The incentive strategies for relaying will be derived.
-Simultaneously, our efforts will focus on building a simulation platform using MATLAB and a prototyping platform.
+Simultaneously, our efforts will focus on building a simulation platform using MATLAB and a SDR-based prototyping platform.
 The simulation platform will be phased in by the third quarter.
 The prototyping platform will first implement the baseline methods, while the theory is being developed.

 Cross-layer design of the PHY and Secrecy Functionality and Secure Routing will be formulated.
 A suite of advanced methodologies for secure communication in the PHY-level (such as the artificial noise injection, cooperative jamming, and active cooperation) will be investigated.
 Concurrently, a simulation tool on MATLAB will be built.
 It will be phased to finish by the end of the third quarter.

 Develop and test multipath diversity coding schemes to run over multiple individual links and multiple end-to-end paths.
-Study the impact of these methods on end-to-end data transfer reliability in 5G settings.
+We will study the impact of these methods on end-to-end data transfer reliability in 5G settings.
 This step will be done using discrete event simulation to model realistic environments and handle the high-level of 5G system heterogeneity.
 A range of wireless link models will also be considered.
 To achieve this, a detailed 5G network-level simulation tool will be developed using either MATLAB or Java.

 Quarter 2: